 That said, it’s a totally different thing to get slapped with high fees you didn’t see coming.
 The Schumer Box tells you exactly what fees you may be subject to:

 - Annual fees: You can choose from plenty of credit cards that don’t have annual fees.
 However, some cards with fees make it hard to resist by offering great cash back perks, free companion airline passes and so on.
-Just make sure to reevaluate on a regular basis to make sure your benefits are still worth more to you than the annual fee.
+It’s a good idea to reevaluate on a regular basis to ensure your benefits are still worth more to you than the annual fee.

 - Balance transfer fees: Most balance transfer cards charge a balance transfer fee of 3 percent or 5 percent of your transferred balance, and most have a minimum fee amount of $5 or $10.
-Make sure to compare these fees so you can minimize the costs involved in a balance transfer.
+Compare these fees so you can minimize the costs involved in a balance transfer.

 - Cash advance fees: You’ll be charged a cash advance fee if you use your card to get cash out of an ATM or use the convenience checks you’re sent in the mail.
-You should know how much this fee will be before you take out a credit card cash advance, and remember that cash advances don’t come with a grace period.
+You should know how much this fee will be before you take out a credit card cash advance.

 - Penalty fees: Late fees can add up if you constantly pay your credit card bill after its due date.
 You could also be charged a fee if, say, you pay your bill with a check, and it’s returned for non-sufficient funds.
 If you do incur a penalty fee, call the credit card company and see if you can get it waived.